Introduction | Sustainable Australia Party

-Sustainable Australia is an independent party from the common-sense political centre, with a positive agenda.
-We aim to secure an economically, environmentally and socially sustainable Australia.
+Sustainable Australia Party is an independent community party from the political centre, with a positive plan for an economically, environmentally and socially sustainable Australia.
+We believe in an evidence-based approach to policy - not a left or right ideology.

 - Secure jobs via a more diverse economy

-Join today and help us build the numbers in your State to end the mismanagement of our beautiful, yet arid and fragile continent - for both us and future generations of Australians.
+Join today to help us end the mismanagement of our beautiful, yet arid and ecologically fragile continent - for us and future generations of Australians.